 But vainly flapp’d its tinsel wing.

 Only high-minded or resolute Despair could produce in me so noble a feeling as my love.
 Hope in the case of my love proved to be weak, like a bird with gaudy but feeble wings.
-Hope did try to promise fulfilment to me, but its effort was futile.
+Hope did try to promise fulfillment to me, but its effort was futile.
 This love of mine could never have been fulfilled.

 And yet I quickly might arrive